 |

-C. Quality Improvement |
+A. Quality Improvement |

 1. Terms and concepts

-- Define basic quality improvement concepts such as defect detection and prevention, the cost of poor quality, total quality management (TQM), and the importance of customer satisfaction.
+- Define basic quality improvement concepts, such as defect detection and prevention, the cost of poor quality, total quality management (TQM), and the importance of customer satisfaction.
 (Understand)

 2. Products and processes